elite-se/plantestic-team-2/README.md

 ...
 ```

-For each config a separate test case is generated.
+For each variant a separate test case is generated.

 #### Environment variables